0xF0CACC1A/jolie/PATHS_WHERE_LIMITATION.md

-# SELECT WHERE Clause Limitations
+# PATHS WHERE Clause Limitations

 ## Analysis of WHERE Clause Operators and Jolie Syntax Conflicts